washingtonCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • The parties responsible for damage or injury

-• Contact details of all who witnessed the incident
+• Contact details of those who witnessed the incident

 • A detailed description of the incident